Shubham996633/JoWiki/README.md

 ## Note

-Some-time there is a clash between API so By that reason JoSearch can't
+Some-time there is a clash between API so By that reason JoWiki can't
 able to complete your desired request so please visit after Some-time upto that it will be resolved by The Developer If not resolved Then Drop a Mail here : ( <a href = "mailto:shubhammaurya996633+work@gmail.com"> Shubham_Maurya</a> )